b-social/typeset.logback/README.md

 ## Troubleshooting

-If for some reason you are not getting any logs or are missing some, an exception is likely being thrown somewhere.
-You can edit your `logback.xml` file to include `debug="true"` (or add the `-Dlogback.debug=true` JVM option) to see the exception.
+If for some reason you are not getting any logs or are missing some, either your configuration is incorrect or an exception is likely being thrown somewhere.
+To get some troubleshooting info, you can edit your `logback.xml` file to include `debug="true"` (or add the `-Dlogback.debug=true` JVM option).

 ```xml
 <!-- logback.xml -->